 We all know that doesn’t happen, yet Michael Reynolds is still convincing Canadians that our frozen landscape will somehow heat their home.
 Believing that requires dismissing the basic laws of physics, and you would have just as much luck roasting marshmallows over a block of ice.
 Cold things won't make you warm, end of story.

 With mechanical assistance and an input of energy (like a heat pump), you can extract heat from the ground in a cold climate, but Earthships don't have heat pumps.

 If you still think the Earthship is the answer then please read on before you drop your life savings on one, even if you're already cheesed-off at me for having the audacity to pop the hood on this thing to see how it runs.
-If you find flaws in my analysis then please make mention in the comments below where you think I screwed up, I'm more than happy to discuss.
-If you are here reading because you want to live in a home that harnesses heat from the sun and ground to keep you warm, we can help you with that in our passive heating pages.
+If you find flaws in my analysis then please make mention in the comments below where you think I screwed up and I'll be more than happy to discuss.
+If you are here reading because you want to live in a home that harnesses heat from the sun and ground to keep you warm, we can help you with that in our passive solar home design pages.

 1. Thermal mass:

 The biggest flaw in the Earthship design can be traced to the misconception that the ground will keep you warm in all climates.
 Yes, the ground will add warmth to a cold house, but only up until the point that the temperature of your house and that of the ground reach thermal equilibrium, meaning they are equal.
 This is known as the Zeroth law of thermodynamics.